-ratio causes gnuplet to try to create a graph with an aspect ratio of $\langle r \rangle$ (the ratio of the y-axis length to the x-axis length) within the portion of the plot specified by $\langle xscale \rangle$ and $\langle yscale \rangle$.
+ratio causes gnuplot to try to create a graph with an aspect ratio of <r> (the ratio of the y-axis length to the x-axis length) within the portion of the plot specified by <xscale> and <yscale>.

 The meaning of a negative value for $\langle r \rangle$ is different.
-If $\langle r \rangle = -1$, gnuplot tries to set the scales so that the unit length along on both the x and y axes is the same; i.e. they are isotropic.
+If $\langle r \rangle =-1$, gnuplot tries to set the scales so that the unit length along on both the x and y axes is the same; i.e. they are isotropic.
 See also set isotropic (p.
-175).
+177).
 This is the 2D equivalent to the 3D command set view equal xy.
-If $\langle r \rangle = -2$, the unit on y has twice the length of the unit on x, and so on.
+If $\langle r \rangle =-2$, the unit on y has twice the length of the unit on x, and so on.
 See also set isotropic (p.
-175).
+177).

 The success of gnuplot in producing the requested aspect ratio depends on the terminal selected.
-The graph area will be the largest rectangle of aspect ratio $\langle r \rangle$ that will fit into the specified portion of the output (leaving adequate margins, of course).
+The graph area will be the largest rectangle of aspect ratio <r> that will fit into the specified portion of the output (leaving adequate margins, of course).